isomerpages/sp-cdio/_cdio-training-programmes/Short Workshops.md

 All workshops can also be delivered on-site at the request of the host institution, as part of larger events such as part of a conference that the host institution is organizing.
 A small fee will be charged on these workshops when offered online.
 For on-site delivery, the host institution is expected to also cover all expenses related to air and land travel, meals and accommodation for the facilitator(s).

+Use the [CONTACT FORM](https://www.form.gov.sg/#!/621d82477ef19c001210bd7a) to reach us, if you like one to be arranged for your institution.
+Other topics not listed here can be arranged.
+Again, use the [CONTACT FORM](https://www.form.gov.sg/#!/621d82477ef19c001210bd7a) to submit your enquiry.